 Fact 9: A recent survey found ocean pollution is more common in deep waters (more than 2,000 feet deep), with the most common offenders being plastic bags, metal cans, fishing equipment, glass bottles, shoes, and tires.

 Fact 10: Research estimates anywhere from 15 to 51 trillion particles of floating micro plastic are in our oceans, weighing between 205-520 million pounds.
 This includes plastic microbeads (used as exfoliates in some personal care products) and synthetic fibers, both of which are too small to be filtered out by many waste water treatment plants.

-Fact 11: Approximately 4 billion pounds of trash per year enters the ocean.
+Fact 11: Each year, billions of pounds of trash and other pollutants enter the ocean.

 Fact 13: There are dead zones in the oceans that have been created by pollution making life in those zones impossible for marine or plant life.

 Fact 14: There are about 500 dead zones in the ocean, which covers a similar size to the United Kingdom.

 Fact 15: Over 100,000 marine animals die every year from plastic entanglement and ingestion.

 Fact 16: Carbon emissions harm the oceans as well as the air.
 If our behavior continues as is, the surface water of the ocean could be 150% more acidic than it is now.